emmanuelnk/GetMeUpAndRunning/README.md

 ## Contributions
 - If you would like to make a contribution, just fork the repo and make a pull request
-- All kinds of contributions, optimizations etc are welcomed
+- All kinds of contributions , optimizations and suggestions etc are welcomed

+## Disclaimer
+- These scripts have only been tested on Ubuntu 20.04
+- It is your responsibility to check the install scripts and ensure whats to be installed is compatible with your system.